 Fast-forward to New Year’s Eve, I set out for a jog, and wound up jogging THREE miles!

 I felt great, no breathing issues, and I recovered rather quickly from exercising sore muscles.
 The increase in my distance has inspired me to train for a local 5K race coming up in June, that’s for ovarian cancer awareness.
 I will be writing a post about that run in the near future.

 It has been well over five years since I’ve felt this great!
 I’m back in the gym a few days per week.
 I’m fitting into clothes I had not wore in about three to four years!
 I’ve lost twenty pounds since I’ve started the program.

 I understand all too well that starting any lifestyle change that it has to come from the individual.
 Sacrifices have to be made, however difficult they may be to make.
 My questions to you are, if you’re wanting to lose weight and eat more healthy, what’s stopping you?
 Are you willing to make sacrifices to achieve your weight loss goals and become more healthy?
-I can also empathise with you that you have to be ready.
+I can also empathize with you that you have to be ready.
 For me, I was getting tired of feeling tired.
-I had finally had enough of getting winded running around with my grand kids, and being sore afterwards.
+I had finally had enough of getting winded running around with my grandkids, and being sore afterward.
 I finally said NO MORE, when it came to my extra big boy clothes not fitting.
-Weight loss decisions has to come from YOU.
+Weight loss decisions have to come from YOU.
 Your doctor can preach to you about needing to lose weight, make healthier choices, blah blah blah; but, in the end, it comes down to your decision.
 If not now, when?